-20 August - Introduction to the course: the Cold War as an historical event.
+Week 1 (23 August) - Introduction to the course: The Cold War as an historical event.

-27 August -War-time realities, 1944-1945: (1) Soviet presence in Europe, (2) the Grand Alliance, (3) Planning for the future (Yalta, Potsdam and beyond).
+Week 2 (30 August)- War-time realities, 1944-1945: (1) Soviet presence in Europe, (2) the Grand Alliance, (3) Planning for the future (Yalta, Potsdam and beyond).

-3 September - Post-war Europe: the victors and the vanquished; Building a divided continent: the Marshall Plan and the Truman doctrine.
+Week 3 (6 September/Labor Day on Monday) -- Post-war Europe: the victors and the vanquished; Rebuilding war-torn Europe and building the foundations of a divided continent: the Marshall Plan and the Truman doctrine.

-10 September - Spheres of influence: Promoting liberalism in Western Europe/Communists come to power in East Central Europe, 1945-1955.
+Week 4 (13 September) - Spheres of influence: Promoting liberalism in Western Europe/Communists come to power in East Central Europe, 1945-1955.
 Cultural confrontations: art for art's sake and the "people's art."

-17 September - Road to recovery: progress towards economic unity in the East and West(Comecon/from European Coal and Steel Community to European common market.); Armed camps: The impact of NATO, the Atomic weapons option, the Soviet military threat.
+Week 5 (20 September) - Road to recovery: progress towards economic unity in the East and West(Comecon/from European Coal and Steel Community to European common market.); Armed camps: The impact of NATO, the Atomic weapons option, the Soviet military threat.